TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 c) Reporting Irregularities

-The MEG Director is responsible for reporting promptly to the DLE the nature and circumstances surrounding any financial irregularities discovered.
+The MEG Director is responsible for reporting promptly to the Department the nature and circumstances surrounding any financial irregularities discovered.
 Failure to report known irregularities can result in suspension or other remedial action.

 d) Program Income

-A) Interest income earned, restitution, and seized funds and assets will be retained by the MEG Unit to be utilized in the MEG Program as matching funds.
+A) Interest income earned, restitution, and seized funds and assets shall be retained by the MEG Unit to be utilized in the MEG Program as matching funds.

-B) All other program income requires the approval of DLE prior to using or disposing of it.
+B) All other program income requires the approval of the Department prior to its use or disposal.

 e) Minutes of Meetings

 The proceedings of all Supervisory, Advisory, Ad Hoc and Executive committees or commissions should be recorded as official minutes and maintained by the MEG Unit.
-Copies of the official minutes will be forwarded to the DLE MEG Coordinator.
-The minutes should be made available to the general public when mandated by law or DLE staff.
+Copies of the official minutes shall be forwarded to the Department MEG Coordinator.
+The minutes should be made available to the general public when mandated by law or Department staff.